Moreland stays with Red Sox, gets $3 million contract - WHIZ News

 He was an All-Star in 2018, when he hit .245 with 16 homers and 68 RBIs for the World Series champion Red Sox.
 He had a pinch three-run homer off the Los Angeles Dodgers’ Ryan Madson with two outs in the seventh inning of World Series Game 4, starting Boston’s comeback from a 4-0 deficit in a 9-6 win.

-Moreland spent seven seasons with Texas before joining the Red Sox ahead of the 2017 season.
+Moreland spent seven seasons with Texas before joining the Red Sox ahead of the 2017 season on a $13 million, two-year deal.

 Right-hander Denyi Reyes was designated for assignment to open a roster spot.